 The simplest way to protect against this is to not put any personal information on the Internet, or at least change your privacy settings so only people in your circle of friends can access your information.

-Your physical devices (such as computer or smartphone) could be the easiest way to get at your private information for many attackers.
+Your physical devices (such as a computer or smartphone) could be the easiest way to get at your private information for many attackers.
 This is why you should think twice about saving any of your passwords or financial information onto your computer or smartphone.
 Even if you are the only person using your laptop, make sure it has a secure and unique password or pin number in order to log in – don’t make it easy for an attacker!

 If you want to go even further, many newer laptops and smartphones offer biometric security features, allowing you to log in using your unique fingerprint instead of a traditional password.
-Not only does this provide you with
+Not only does this provide you with the most unique password possible, it means that you can never forget your password.

 In the future, there will only be more biometric security.
 We have already seen huge advances in retinal scans, facial recognition, and auditory verification.
 Not only can your physical devices be protected in this way, but many of the big online companies are now considering implementing biometrics into their security systems.

 Security suites and anti-virus programs are essential when it comes to protecting your computer from dishonest individuals and malicious software.
 Anti-virus software can protect your computer from all kinds of malicious programs such as spyware, viruses, and phishing scams.
-Some of the most popular pieces of software are Norton
+Some of the most popular pieces of software are Norton Antivirus, or McAfee.
+MalwareBytes offer a free home anti-virus program that covers the basics and gives you a good minimum level of protection.

 When it comes to identity theft, your anti-virus software can act as acts a bit like your own personal online bodyguard.
 By protecting your computer from spyware, alerting you to phishing attempts, and letting you know about potentially dangerous websites, your anti-virus software will make sure that you aren’t clicking on anything dangerous.